How to Improve at Chess: The Robert Ris Chess Improvement Method

 Tactics are perhaps the most essential part of chess.
 Most games played below the 2200 Elo level are decided by tactics.
 Mastering them helps you at any stage of the game – from the opening to the endgame.

 You can play a wonderful positional game, completely outplay your opponent, but ruin all your efforts with one tactical blunder.
-Every aspiring player must develop a good sense for tactical opportunities.
+Every aspiring player must develop a good sense of tactical opportunities.

 If you really want to improve your play, you need to work on your tactical abilities constantly.